 Note: always carry bear spray to Mount Rainier!

-This hike is best done late summer when the wild flowers are blooming.
+This hike in Mt Rainier is best done late summer when the wild flowers are blooming.
 It’s simply breathtaking at every turn!
 You can also snowshoe this hike during the winter, but that would be more difficult and require more skill.

 Be sure to drive to the other areas of the park while you are visiting.
 Outside the park is Crystal Mountain, where you can take a gondola ride to the top and eat lunch with an amazing view of Mount Rainier.